Photowall/front-end-challenge/README.md

 Submission
 ----------
-Please submit your solution via a zip file to martin@photowall.se
+Please submit your solution via a zip file to niklas.fondberg@photowall.se